-It’s not uncommon for me to run into situations during POS training where people are confused between the terminology of PO’s and Receiving Vouchers.
+It’s not uncommon for me to run into situations during Point of Sale training where people are confused between the terminology of PO’s and Receiving Vouchers.
 I thought this would be a good place to give out some pointers for those of you who are in the same boat.

-Although, entering Purchase Orders isn’t a mandatory task in POS, it is definitely a time saver.
+Although, entering Purchase Orders isn’t a mandatory task in Point Of Sale, it is definitely a time saver.
 Receiving Vouchers ARE mandatory and if you hadn’t created a PO first, you would first have to take the time to enter/create all the items at the time of receiving which most people don’t want to do.